ergoserv/handbook/guides/service_modules.md

 ### Example #1: GalleryService

-You have task to render user's photos.
-User have 3 sources of photos - Facebook, Instagram, and uploaded into our database.
+Imagine, you have a task to render users' photos.
+A user may have 3 sources of photos - Facebook, Instagram, and uploaded into our database and we need to render photos from any of them.

 ```ruby
 # app/service/gallery_service.rb